quanterall/HaskellMaterials/basics/10-capability-constraints.md

 accomplished in many ways, one of which is called "Tagless final".
 We've seen glimpses of this in previous chapters, with both `MonadReader` and `MonadIO` showing up.
-When we see these in the type signature of a function we know that the function has a certain capability and can confidently say the function also works with any monad transformer stack that has the signalled capability.
+When we see these in the type signature of a function we know that the function has a certain capability and can confidently say the function also works with any monad transformer stack that has the capability in question.

-In this chapter we'll take a look at defining our own a'la carte type classes for signalling behavior, to stand in as a general example of how we can be more specific about what can happen in functions.
+In this chapter we'll take a look at defining our own type classes for signalling behavior, to stand in as a general example of how we can be more specific about what can happen in functions.

 ## Where we left off